lillallol/temp/README.md

 received a convincing answer, so here I am trying to convince everyone to do the same, until proven wrong.

-### Separation of intent and implementation.
+### Separation of types from their implementation.

-Unfortunately the very design of TypeScript as a super set, promotes the mix of intent with implementation, e.g.:
+Unfortunately the very design of TypeScript as a super set, promotes the mix of types with their implementation, e.g.:

 * `./add.ts`